 I have also heard (speculation only so I can not state this as fact) that some tour guides often herd the whale sharks with paddles or hold their mouths with their feet away from the boats to keep them in place for photos, utterly disgusting!

-If you see a picture of the whale shark swimming upwards at a 45 degree angle it’s because they are swimming upwards for human fed food.
+If you see a picture of the whale shark swimming upwards at a 45 degree angle, more times than not it’s because they are swimming upwards for human fed food.
 It’s just not right.
 Also if the snorkeler is not wearing fins, it’s another clue that the whale shark is not swimming!
 These packages that are sold to tourists to guarantee they will see a whale shark are so very dangerous and although scientists can not fully pin point how grossly it is effecting the ecosystem it really doesn’t take a professional to know not to mess with nature and the natural circles of life.

 Also, to me it seems so ridiculous as they are friendly docile creatures that can be found and swam with in the wild – yes it may take you a few tries as they are wild (just like when you go on a dolphin cruise, you won’t always see them) but the rewards of finding and enjoying that precious moment with nature is worth the rewards tenfold of booking a tourist trap surely?